swfans/swars/README.md

 #### Build example - MSys2 updated 2022-01 on Windows

+Using Minimal System and the MinGW toolchain available within, it is possible to build the executable using the same way as for UNIX systems, with bash and autotools.
+This will generate a proper executable, though without embedded resources like the icon.

-Install the dependencies - mingw32, since we need 32-bit toolchain:
+First install the dependencies - mingw32, since we need 32-bit toolchain:

 ```
 pacman -Si mingw-w64-i686-binutils mingw-w64-i686-pkgconf mingw-w64-i686-make mingw-w64-i686-gcc